diningphil/PyDGN/docs/tutorial.rst

    :width: 600

-Filtering Configurations for Successive Analyses
+Filtering Configurations for Post-processing of Results
 -----------------------

 You can use some utilities we provide to focus on a specific set of configurations after your experiments are terminated.